facebookresearch/hydra/website/docs/tutorials/structured_config/2_nesting_configs.md

 ```

 ### Nesting by creating an ad-hoc config node
-Another choice, which offers even more flexibility is to create an ad-hoc config node and store it.
-This allow you to control the shape of the config node, enabling things like having multiple config nodes in the config
-object you are storing.
-This method should be used as a last resort as it offers the least static type safety.
+Ad-hoc config nodes can be created using Dictionaries.
+While this
+allows great flexibility, it offers reduced type safety.

 ```python
 cfg_store.store(